 Luxuriating in the mineral-rich waters of geothermal springs has been popular for hundreds of years.
 Thanks to the unique geology of each location, thermal springs may vary in what they offer but generally it is believed skin absorbs minerals and nutrients that are believed to smooth and heal skin.
 It may help relieve symptoms of conditions like psoriasis, eczema and dry scalp.

-Globally, the appeal of thermal springs is well recognised, but increasingly more spas are making the most of locations that allow them to offer standard spa treatments as well as full-immersion benefits.
-In New Zealand, the geothermal hotspot of Rotorua is a popular destination for its warm and soothing mineral waters.
-Polynesian Spa is an icon of the Rotorua tourism industry.
+In the area, Polynesian Spa is an icon of the Rotorua tourism industry.
 The natural mineral bathing and spa treatment facility was built on the site of historic bath houses for which the city first became famous in the 1800s.
 It now has a number of bathing pools fed from two natural springs – the slightly acidic Priest Spring purported to relieve tired muscles, aches and pains, and the alkaline waters of the Rachel Spring, said to nourish the skin as it features the antiseptic action of sodium silicate.

-The newest luxury opening to add to an Australian itinerary is Alba Thermal Springs & Spa.
-Located on Victoria’s Mornington Peninsula, Alba introduces visitors to the art of ‘contemporary bathing.’
-The thermal springs, day spa and restaurant, due to open fully by October, is the epitome of a modern wellness sanctuary.
+The thermal springs, day spa and restaurant combined is the epitome of a modern wellness sanctuary.
 You can access the therapeutic benefits of bathing in a number of pools, including a mineral-rich geothermal spring, as well as enjoying healthy meals, snacks and juices and a range of face and body treatments.
 Along with the warm geothermal waters there are rain pools, botanical pools, forest pools, cold plunge pools and even private salt pools.

 The latter offer skylights allowing you to quiet your mind and minimise your visual distraction, simply gazing at the sky, while another in the dark offers a complete escape.
 Hot pools for one or two allow a sense of having the place to yourselves, while other larger ones provide a more social experience.
 There’s even one designed to make the most of the sunset, surrounded by the beauty of the coastal woodland.